bjt-user/Linux/filezilla.md

 then rightclick a file/folder on the remote site and click `download` and it will be saved in the same position as on the remote site.

+when you have downloaded the wrong folder:\
+server -> cancel current operation (ctrl + .)